SARDONYX-sard/awesome-stars/topics.md

 ## cybersecurity

 - [ihebski/A-Red-Teamer-diaries](https://github.com/ihebski/A-Red-Teamer-diaries) - RedTeam/Pentest notes and experiments tested on several infrastructures related to professional engagements.
-- [lunasec-io/lunasec](https://github.com/lunasec-io/lunasec) - LunaSec - Open Source AppSec platform that automatically notifies you the next time vulnerabilities like Log4Shell or node-ipc happen.
-Track your dependencies and builds in a centralized service.
-Get
+- [lunasec-io/lunasec](https://github.com/lunasec-io/lunasec) - LunaSec - Dependency Security Scanner that automatically notifies you about vulnerabilities like Log4Shell or node-ipc in your Pull Requests and Builds.
+Protect yourself in 30 seconds with the LunaTra

 ## data